Cache Tcl Reference Documentation

 Returns 1 for success, 0 for failure.

-set retInt [CkCache_DeleteOlderDt $dateTime]
+set retInt [CkCache_DeleteOlderDt $this $dateTime]

-set retInt [CkCache_DeleteOlderStr $dateTimeStr]
+set retInt [CkCache_DeleteOlderStr $this $dateTimeStr]

 FetchBd